Wildfire won’t wait for you to make a plan.

 What should I do?

 This is obviously an ideal place to be, but it’s always good to be prepared for conditions to change by ensuring your house and property are ready for higher fire danger ratings.
-This is a perfect time to contact a Local FireSmart Representative or Wildfire Mitigation Specialist to help you mitigate the risks of wildfire around your home—before they become a far more real hazard.
+This is a perfect time to contact a Local FireSmart Representative or Wildfire Mitigation Specialist to help you mitigate the risks of wildfire around your home before they become a far more significant hazard.

 Now’s the time to get FireSmart.

-Whether the fire risks are extreme or low, the stakes are always high if you’re not prepared.
+Whether the fire danger rating is extreme or low, the stakes are always high if you’re not prepared.
 Following evacuation alerts and orders and getting ready before a wildfire disaster strikes can make a world of difference.
 So make a plan, keep your property FireSmart, and stay up to date on the latest evacuation alerts and orders this wildfire season.

 Fire Icon

-This manual provides easy steps to make your property FireSmart, so you can reduce the potential impacts of wildfire on your home, neighbourhood and community.
+This guide provides easy steps to make your property FireSmart, so you can reduce the potential impacts of wildfire on your home, neighbourhood, and community.

 Looking for FireSmart tips?
 Check out these 11 quick tips on the FireSmart Your Home Infographic